Sydney's Top Beaches for Toddlers & Preschoolers

 Overlooking this quiet cove beach is Little Manly Point with a gorgeous playground suited to the littles ones on a shaded, grassed reserve.
 With a cafe on site, you won’t need to go far to enjoy a cuppa after your kids cool off.

 If you’re after a fabulous hideaway with spectacular harbour views in a calm, relaxing beach suitable for your splashing toddler, you won’t go wrong with Greenwich Baths.
 Other than being a bit of a challenge to get to with a pram, Greenwich Baths has a netted swimming enclosure that makes the waters safe and calm, plus a shaded beach with plenty of room for bubs and toddlers to paddle, splash and roam.

 Bear in mind that the Baths are run by Lane Cove Council with lifeguards, so there’s an entry fee to this gorgeous spot.

-Bronte Beach can get some killer surf, but head for the Bogey Hole – a shallow enclosed natural pool on the South side of the beach.
+Bronte Beach can get some killer surf, but head for Bogey Hole – a shallow enclosed natural pool on the south side of the beach.
 It’s really excellent for the kids with its smooth sloping sand, gentle lapping waves and plenty of rock pools nearby to poke about in.